Promoting DEI via Operational Interventions

 -

-Major revision at Operations Research; available upon request.
+Major revision at Operations Research; manuscript available upon request.

 -